trushashah14/trushashah14/README.md

 ---

-## 📚 Featured Projects

-- **Aws Automation Tool**
-  A CLI-based AWS EC2 and S3 automation tool using Python, Boto3, and Docker.
-This project allows you to manage EC2 instances and S3 buckets/files directly from your terminal using Makefile commands or by running the tool inside a Docker container.

-- **CloudSentinel: Automated AWS Infrastructure Compliance**
-  Lightweight AWS-native framework that ensures cloud infrastructure remains in strict compliance with organizational policies.
-It actively monitors EBS volume provisioning and automatically remediates misconfigured gp2 volumes by converting them to gp3 via Lambda-triggered workflows.

-- **Hook2Issue: Flask-Based JIRA Automation via GitHub Events**
-  Lightweight Flask application hosted on an EC2 instance to listen for webhook events and generate JIRA issues dynamically

----

 ## ✨ Philosophy

-> “Infrastructure should be invisible when it works, and intuitive when it breaks.”
+ “Infrastructure should be invisible when it works, and intuitive when it breaks.”
-> “Documentation isn’t just for clarity—it’s for kindness.”

 ---